SeraphRoy/SeraphRoy.github.io/_posts/2017-10-09-Remote-Shell-Session-Setup.md

 ## My Solution

 Similar to [My Remote Shell Session Setup](https://blog.filippo.io/my-remote-shell-session-setup/), I also use iterm2+mosh+tmux, with some different settings.
+I use Mac and `brew`, but similar commands should be available for linux as well.
+If you are using Windows, the best solution is to buy a Mac.

 ### Mosh